jskov/action-nexus-publish/README.md

 * *So you trust the JDK?
 GitHub?*
   Well, your paranoia has to rest on a bedrock of *something*.
 Otherwise you will drown :)

   Yeah, I trust the JDK.
-And Temurin's build of it.
+And the Temurin build of it.
 And the `actions/setup-java` action, GitHub in general, and the Ubuntu runner they provide.
   Or I would have stayed in my cave.

   But (in my optics, anyway) there is a large gap between the above and the sum of transitive dependencies included when developing an average application.
+  In particular if you do not have full control how dependencies are added or changed over time.

+### Open Source vs Expectancy of Work

+This project is Open Source and I am happy for you to use the Action, report bugs and suggest changes.

+But while the source code is free, it does not come bundled with promises or guarantees of free work.

+I will try to fix reported bugs (if I agree with them), but will commit to no time tables.

+If you are itching to make some changes (to this repository), please open an issue first, so we can discuss.
+I do not want you to waste your time!

+If this is not agreeable, you are more than welcome to fork the project and do your own thing.

+Open Source, Yay!

 ## Using the Action